PJ027/AR-Campus-Tour/README.md

 **Aims & Objectives of the project:**

 This project aims to develop an AR mobile application to provide a fun and informative way to explore the UoM campus.
-The main objectives are as follows:

-•	Scanning buildings and images or the ground for more information

-•	AR portal to enter a virtual campus and explore certain areas

-•	Design 3D models related to the campus

-•	Texts, videos and audios for engaging experience
+The main objectives are Scanning buildings and images or the ground for more information, AR portal to enter a virtual campus and explore certain areas, Design 3D models related to the campus, Texts, videos and audios for engaging experience, Gamification features, A navigation options

-•	Gamification features

-•	A navigation options